ComputationalPathogens/MNBC/README.md

 -k:	K-mer length
 -c:	Number of threads
 -i:	Input directory containing the (gzipped) files of reference sequences (e.g. GCF_000009045.1_ASM904v1_genomic.fna.gz is a reference genome sequence file downloaded from RefSeq)
--o: Existing output database directory
+-o: Existing output database directory (please first make this directory if it doesn't already exist)
 -f (optional): Filtering threshold on the sequence length (an integer >= 0).
 Chromosomes with lengths below this threshold are ignored as well as all plasmids.
 The default value is 0 (i.e. all chromosomes are retained).
 -b (optional): Log file of the previous prematurely killed run (i.e. .out file in Slurm).
 This allows breakpoint resumption after the previous run exits abnormally.